 - Dirt Bikes and ATV’s can cause sparks and heat from friction of spinning tires that could lead to fire.
 These vehicles should not be used on trails or any off-road locations when the fire danger rating is “High” or “Extreme”.

 - Inside Stoves or Fireplaces – No restrictions apply to such properly installed appliances inside a structure; but, people should not burn garbage or plastics – the risk of chimney fires increases when burning these materials.
 Under extreme circumstances, the use of these appliances may be restricted as well.

 Restrictions on High Risk Activities (Machinery & Industrial Operations)

 High-risk activities include but are not limited to any of the following activities carried out in a wooded or near area: –

-- operating a power saw;
+- operating a power saw, electric or gas;

 - mechanical tree felling, woody debris piling or tree processing, including de-limbing;

 - portable wood chipping, milling, processing or manufacturing;

 Other high risk activities listed include: mechanical brushing, disk trenching, use of explosives, using spark or fire producing tools, fireworks, grinding. mechanical land clearing and maintaining right of ways (including grass mowing).

 For all of the foregoing “high risk activities”, the following restrictions apply at the various Fire Danger Class levels: